SpinLol/Jetti/README.md

 ## About The Project

 `Jetti` creates balanced teams for you to play fair custom games in `Valorant` or `League of Legends`.
 All you have to do is add your players to the database.
-Now you can build teams by:

 ```
 // add player to database